bavc/avaa/preservation_glossary.md

 Videotape[See image.](#layers)

 **<a id="vidf" name="vidf"></a>Videotape formats** Recording [formats](#vidf).
-Current video tape formats include C, U-MAtic, Betacam, M, Betcam SP, Mll, D1, D2, video to Terms used interchangably to refer to the process of copying the content of an existing videotape to new media.
+Current video tape formats include C, U-matic, Betacam, M, Betcam SP, Mll, D1, D2, video to Terms used interchangeably to refer to the process of copying the content of an existing videotape to new media.
 Oxide-coated plastic-based magnetic tape used for recording video and audio signals. that differ in magnetic patterns of information, but rely on the same fundamental process of recording image and sound on magnetic tape.
 A particular format needs its own playback machine that is able that to read the magnetic pattern.There are several characteristics that distinguish one format from another, such as the type of recorded signal, tape speed, width and placement of the video tracks and audio tracks.
 After 1970 the EAIJ standard was accomplished.
 The VHS (video home system) 1/2" consumer videotape format is one example.
 Since 1956, approximately 50 formats have been introduced world wide.
 For examples, see the resources [Hardware](/web/20150928032745/http://www.bavc.org/preservation/dvd/resources/hardware.htm) section.
 D3, D5, Digital Betacam, Beta, VHS, Hi-*, 8mm, S-VHS, DVC Pro and DVcam.

 **<a id="pres" name="pres"></a>Video preservation** An archival system that ensures the survival in perpetuity of the program content according to the highest technical standards reasonably available.
 There are three major facets of video preservation: (1) safeguarding the recording under secure and favorable storage conditions, (2) providing for its proper restoration and periodic transfer to modern formats before the original or next generation copy is no longer technologically supportable, and (3) continuing protective maintenance of at least a master and a copy, physically separated in storage, preferably in different geographic locations.
 (From the National Film Preservation Board's [Television/Video Preservation Study: Volume 1: Report 1997](https://www.loc.gov/programs/static/national-film-preservation-board/documents/tvstudy.pdf).